woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Address QIT PHPStan test errors.
 * Update - Specify the JS Stripe API version as 2024-06-20.
 * Fix - Ensure payment tokens are detached from Stripe when a user is deleted, regardless of if the admin user has a Stripe account.
+* Fix - Remove the Stripe OAuth Keys when uninstalling the plugin.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).